sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 #### Car Rentals

 -	Eric found [USAA](https://www.usaa.com) very useful for car rentals.
-	-	The website will make it seem like its for active-duty military or veterans, but everyone with an SSN is eligible for the shopping discounts.
+	-	Everyone with an SSN is eligible for the shopping discounts.
 Not eligible for the insurance, however.
 	-	Car rental benefits are[here](https://www.usaa.com/inet/pages/rental_cars_main_public?wa_ref=pub_global_products_travel_rentalcars)
 	-	The main thing is that the underage fee is waived for all car companies (which saves a heck of a lot of money) and there's a discount (usually 10%) woven into there as well.
 You can also get these without going through USAA but USAA has the benefit of combining the two into one discount code.
 Hertz in particular allows for two discount codes, so you can often layer the discounts on and save a lot.
 	-	Being part of USAA also means you get free club gold membership into Hertz, which lets you build points for stuff like free day rentals, weekend rentals, etc.